avizmarlon/hello-world/README.md

 # hello-world
-tutorial repository, as part of the GitHub 'hello world guide'.
+Tutorial repository, as part of the GitHub 'hello world guide'.

 # about me
 I enjoy technology and I'm currently on a journey to understand how it works, learning programming, git/github, web-dev and bash, after learning this, I'll see what I will learn next.